SherineKB/crystal-generator/README.md

 	► UI generation
 	► Create a shape, randomize it shape and position
-	► Attribute a material (nodes translated in Python)
+	► Attribute a material (shader nodes translated in Python)